- Investing your hard-earned money can sometimes be emotional, and, from time-to-time, very scary.

 - This is certainly the case when we are faced with the constant barrage of tsunami-sized waves of bad news that the financial press seems to like to throw at us.

-As lifetime investors, whose focus is on patiently awaiting long-term investment returns, we’d be forgiven for having the occasional wobble, and indeed self-doubt moment, when it comes to how our personal money is invested.
-Even we, at Longhurst, experience these emotions.
+- As lifetime investors, whose focus is on patiently awaiting long-term investment returns, we would be forgiven for having the occasional wobble, and indeed self-doubt

-When the markets encounter their typical annual 10% temporary drops, we may not flinch, because we’re confident that the markets will soon recover (as they have always done).
+- When the markets encounter their typical annual 10% temporary drops, at Longhurst we do not flinch, because we are confident that the markets will soon recover (as they have always done).

-So, do we jump ship?
+- So, do you jump ship?
 Sell and go into cash?
 Then invest again when we know the market is on the up?
-We can time this thing, surely?
+You can time this thing, surely?

 (Please note that the value of investments can rise and fall and are not guaranteed.
 Past performance is no guarantee of future returns, you may not get back the sum invested, especially in the short term.)